Every Poetic Form You’ll Ever Need

 Ballads are verses that are often set to music.
 They originally consisted of couplets and refrains in alternative lines.
 In most cases, only lines 2 and 4 rhyme.
 Modern ballads are often love songs.

 A clerihew is a four-line biographical poem.
-It follows an AABB rhyming scheme, and often puts the subject into a silly or unlikely situation.
-There’s no rhyme scheme or metre.
+It follows an AABB rhyming scheme, with the first word being a person’s name.
+It often puts the subject into a silly or unlikely situation.

 A concrete poem is a poem that is designed in the shape of something, but contains more content than an abstract poem.
 (See example, where it’s designed to look like a glass.)